 Focus on the different gaming platforms and their corresponding gaming demographics and standards.
+Restricted to: Digital majors.
 Repeatable: for up to 6 credits.
-Restricted to: CMT majors.

 - Break down the different types of bugs found in alpha and beta versions of games - Learning how to write and submit bug reports using current industry requirements - 3.
 Communicate clearly within a team environment - Learn how each of the major platforms receive game submissions as well as the requirements for each platform.